Metal Scrap & Recycling Materials Trading License in Dubai: Cost and Requirements

 The total estimated cost to establish a Metal Scrap and Recycling Materials Trading operation at Dubai South Business Hub Free Zone typically ranges from AED 15,000 to AED 30,000.
 The variation depends on the office package selected, the number of visa allocations required, and the chosen share capital structure.

-The principal cost components include the licence fee, the free zone registration fee, a flexi-desk or physical office lease, and government processing fees.
-Most free zone trading licences under this structure do not impose a minimum share capital requirement, though maintaining a nominal share capital is considered standard practice for banking purposes.
+The principal cost components include the license fee, the free zone registration fee, a flexi-desk or physical office lease, and government processing fees.
+Most free zone trading licenses under this structure do not impose a minimum share capital requirement, though maintaining a nominal share capital is considered standard practice for banking purposes.
 Visa allocation generally starts at one visa and can extend to six visas depending on the office package chosen.

 Step-by-Step Setup Process